antti-kuru/authentication_week7_AWA/README.md

 This exercise practices having a functional authentication using jwt (jsonwebtoken) authentication.

+Technologies used:
+- Node.js
+- Express.js
+- TypeScript on backend & Vanilla JS on frontend
+- Materialize CSS

 Key features:

 - Ability to register, login and log out